imjihuan/fuego/docs/rst_src/Command_Line_Tool_-_ftc.rst

 Jenkins-related commands
 ========================
-These commands are used for interacting with Jenkins.
+These commands are used for interacting with Jenkins, from the command line.

  * add-job(s)
  * add-node(s)